projectcontour/contour/examples/contour/README.md

 - Contour is run as Deployment and Envoy as a Daemonset
 - Envoy runs on host networking
 - Envoy runs on ports 80 & 443
-- In our example deployment, the following certificates must be present as Secrets in the `heptio-contour` namespace for the example YAMLs to apply:
+- In our example deployment, the following certificates must be present as Secrets in the `projectcontour` namespace for the example YAMLs to apply:
   - `cacert`: must contain a `cacert.pem` key that contains a CA certificate that signs the other certificates.
   - `contourcert`: be a Secret of type `kubernetes.io/tls` and must contain `tls.crt` and `tls.key` keys that contain a certificate and key for Contour.
 The certificate must be valid for the name `contour` either via CN or SAN.
   - `envoycert`: be a Secret of type `kubernetes.io/tls` and must contain `tls.crt` and `tls.key` keys that contain a certificate and key for Envoy.